What is Sina Weibo?

 Account verification process

 Just like Twitter, Sina Weibo verifies accounts that are created.
-After passing through this process, a V symbol will appear behind their username: a blue one for companies and organisations and an orange one for individual accounts.
+After passing through this process, a V symbol will appear behind their username: a blue one for companies and organizations and an orange one for individual accounts.

 Celebrities on Weibo

 The two most popular Chinese celebrities gather more than 78 million fans each on their Weibo account: they have the world’s biggest fanbase.
-In comparison, Western celebrities’ worldwide fanbases reach 77.5 million fans for Katy Perry, 65.9 million for Taylor Swift or 65.8 million for Barack Obama.
+In comparison, Western celebrities’ worldwide fanbases reach 77.5 million fans for Katy Perry, 65.9 million for Taylor Swift, or 65.8 million for Barack Obama.